2020-2021 COVID-19 Policy

 General Expectations & Guidelines

-We will begin the semester with safety measures in place based on state and local regulations and our assessment of the public health status of our community.
+We will begin Jan Plan with safety measures in place based on state and local regulations and our assessment of the public health status of our community.
 Any changes to these measures will be communicated through deans, College and student leaders, and others.
 We will closely monitor and assess the situation on our campus and locally, as well as the effectiveness of our policies and procedures to mitigate transmission.
 If localized outbreaks emerge and/or the protocols in this policy are not adhered to, tighter restrictions and more aggressive mitigation measures will likely need to be implemented.

 All faculty, students and staff, are expected to fully comply with Colby’s COVID-19 health and safety guidelines.
 Students who are not in the College’s testing regimen, including those on leave, taking a gap year/semester and those enrolled exclusively on-line, are not permitted on campus or in College facilities for any reason.
 Noncompliance will result in corrective and/or disciplinary action.
 Students are required to understand and abide by the provisions of this policy and ask questions of faculty, staff, student leaders, and other College leaders if clarification is needed.
-Failure to review and lack of awareness of policy provisions are not excuses for a violation.
+Failure to review or lack of awareness of policy provisions are not excuses for a violation.

 Individual Health and Safety Protocols

 - Truthfully and timely complete daily wellness checks and symptom monitoring using CoVerified to keep track of the health and wellness of each individual on campus.

 - When experiencing COVID-19 symptoms, promptly follow and comply with all instructions from Colby COVID-19 health professionals.